top of page

 • How much will it cost to frame my picture?

-• Will I be able to buy an off-the-shelf frame that will fit the picture?
+• Can I buy an off-the-shelf frame that will fit the picture?

-• Will it take a long time and be inconvenient to get my picture framed?
+• Will getting my picture framed take a long time and be inconvenient?

 Framing doesn't have to be expensive.
 When framing pictures, there are two main options:

-• Frame the piece of artwork yourself, using a ready-made picture frame or a made-to-measure picture frame.
+• Frame the artwork using a ready-made picture frame or a made-to-measure picture frame.

 • Go to professional framers and have it framed for you.